filipnavara/nativeaot-notes/ilc-resource-usage.md

 achieved that by removing significant amount of memory copying, and improved management of relocation tables.
 It also allows a more fine grained control of the finicky details of some object file formats that can be used for further optimizations.

+The object writer supports three general object file formats - COFF (Windows), Mach-O (macOS), and ELF (Linux, FreeBSD).
+The general structure of the object file format is pretty similar across the formats even though the on-disk structure is different.

+TODO: Unwind tables, compact unwind tables, 24M limitation, lack of compact unwinding on macOS and WinARM64

+TODO: Experiment with scaling by parallelization of GetData